Gali-Abdias/Gali-Abdias/README.md

 Software Engineer | Full-Stack Developer | Proud to be in Tech

-I'm passionate about technology, software development, and creating solutions through code.
-I enjoy building applications, exploring new technologies, and continuously improving my skills.
+I'm passionate about technology and software development, and I enjoy building applications that solve real-world problems.
+I'm always learning new technologies, improving my skills, and exploring AI, software quality, and innovative solutions.

+I work with Java, JavaScript, Spring Boot, React, and modern web technologies.
+I'm passionate about AI, software quality, and innovative solutions.

 ## Links I live by